boystrange/astro/2025-jellyfish/index.md

 frame.
 Here is the result of that attempt, in which I collected 146 x 300s light frames resulting in slightly more than 12 hours of integration time.
 The processing is very similar to that of the Jellyfish alone.
-However, I lowered the target median used in **Statistical Stretch** since the nebula here covers a much smaller portion of the image.
+However, I lowered the target median used in **Statistical Stretch** to 0.15 since the nebula here covers a much smaller portion of the image.
 Also, I had to work harder with the **CloneStamp** tool not only to remove the halo around Propus, but also to get rid of residual artifacts left behind by [StarXTerminator] in the densely packed cluster NGC 2158.